 The discussion inside the Lebanese CP led eventually to a critical revision of the party’s entire policy since its first congress (December 1943 ‒ January 1944).
 At its second congress, held in July 1968, the CC report contained a detailed summary of the party’s policy in the intervening twenty-five years and a criticism of certain ‘deviations’.
 On the national problem, the report says:

 ‘In point of fact, the party took a narrow view of the Palestinian cause and the colonial-zionist conspiracy against it.
-It did not grasp that in the first phase Palestine itself was the target in the plans of colonialism and zionism, and that the motivation for achieving this target in the first place was to make the Palestine issue a point of departure for damming up and suppressing the Arab national liberation movement, which had grown vigorously after the second world war and was beginning to endanger the positions of colonialist domination in a region whose soil contains more than half of the world’s known oil reserves, a region which constitutes a strategically important position as a junction connecting the colonialist West with South-East Asia and the Far East, and which borders on the south of the Soviet Union.
+It did not grasp that in the first phase Palestine itself was the target in the plans of colonialism and zionism, and that the motivation for achieving this target in the first place was to make the Palestine issue a point of departure for damming up and suppressing the Arab national liberation movement, which had grown vigorously after the second World War and was beginning to endanger the positions of colonialist domination in a region whose soil contains more than half of the world’s known oil reserves, a region which constitutes a strategically important position as a junction connecting the colonialist West with South-East Asia and the Far East, and which borders on the south of the Soviet Union.
 That is to say, the party was incapable of evaluating properly the real political and national dimensions, which in the long run were to result in the success of the conspiracy against Palestine ‒ the erection of an artificial structure on its soil.

 The dogmatic view of the national problems

-‘It must frankly be admitted that this came about because for a long time we had under-estimated and neglected and national problems and failed to understand them in an objective way and to see their revolutionary character.
-This was due to our having viewed the national problems wrongly ‒ that is, from the outside ‒ and taking them to be only the concern of the bourgeoisie, as if the workers, and the peasants and the popular masses have no national sentiments and are untouched by national questions.’
-[There follows a short explanation of the difference between European and Arab nationalism which the party had not seen earlier, hence its disregard for national problems, and the report goes on to say:] ‘If we were confronted with a fundamental problem of a national nature, such as the Palestinian problem, it assumed in our eyes the form of Nuri Sa’id, of King ‘Adballah, of Faruq and the other puppets; and we did not see the deep popular current which was powerfully propelled by national motive forces and which would eventually lead to the explusion of the puppets or to their removal in one way or another.
+‘It must frankly be admitted that this came about because for a long time we had under-estimated and neglected the national problems and failed to understand them in an objective way and to see their revolutionary character.
+This was due to our having viewed the national problems wrongly ‒ that is, from the outside ‒ and taking them to be only the concern of the bourgeoisie, as if the workers, the peasants and the popular masses have no national sentiments and are untouched by national questions.’
+[There follows a short explanation of the difference between European and Arab nationalism which the party had not seen earlier, hence its disregard for national problems, and the report goes on to say:] ‘If we were confronted with a fundamental problem of a national nature, such as the Palestinian problem, it assumed in our eyes the form of Nuri Sa’id, of King ‘Abdallah, of Faruq and the other puppets; and we did not see the deep popular current which was powerfully propelled by national motive forces and which would eventually lead to the expulsion of the puppets or to their removal in one way or another.
 On the other hand, we must not pass in silence over certain chauvinistic trends that predominated the thoughts and concepts of several nationalist organisations, and anti-communist tendencies they displayed, which helped to reinforce our emotional positions on the national question’.25

 But despite the criticism of its own attitude to the partition of Palestine, the Lebanese CP still defends the USSR’s position on that issue: